benofbrown/darksouls/DSIII_Low_Death.md

 - Head to the right and drop down.
 - Kill the hat-wearing skeleton and pick up the *Undead Bone Shard* the ball of skeletons drops.
-- Run to the bonfire and light it.
+- Run to where the skeleton ball comes from and grab a *Large Titanite Shards*, then to the bonfire and light it.
 Don't rest if you don't have to.
 - Cut down the bridge, and go down it.
+Grab a *Large Titanite Shard* next to the small set of stairs near the exit of the room with the Fire Demon in.
 - Run to the *Abandoned Tomb* bonfire, light it and rest.
 - Pick up three *Large Titanite Shards* then go in to the cave.
 - Kill the two crystal lizards for a *Twinkling Titanite* and a *Titanite Chunk*, grab the two *Large Titanite Shards* and the *Yellow Bug Pellets*.